t-b/inferno/docs/README.md

 or the example created by inferno setup to config.ini and edit it to match your setup (the example in the install folder has nicer formatting).
 Most sections in config.ini should be self explanatory.
 All sections are required.
+__Please test your config settings and the general operation of Inferno on your rig before conducting real experiments__

 [HEADSTAGE TO UNIQUE ID] associates the numbers you use for your headstages 1-n to the serial number (8 digit number for 700B)  of the Multiclamp follow by an